biometricITC/cPP-biometrics/input/Bio cPP.md

 guidance document or can be spread among other document or web pages.

 This cPP defines the assumptions for the mobile device.
-These assumptions deem satisfied if the mobile device is successfully evaluated based on \[MDFPP\] and the operational guidance doesn’t to need to describe the security measures to be followed in order to fulfil the security objectives for the operational environment derived from those assumptions.
+These assumptions are implicitly satisfied if the mobile device is successfully evaluated based on \[MDFPP\] and the operational guidance doesn’t need to describe the security measures to be followed in order to fulfil the security objectives for the operational environment derived from those assumptions.